 Dividends can be paid to shareholders by cheque, or electronic means.
 In the latter case, a dividend voucher does not need to be sent if the shareholder agrees.

-Check with you accountant before declaring dividends if you are unsure how much retained profit is available to distribute, or how the dividend declaration process should take place for your specific company.
+Check with your accountant before declaring dividends if you are unsure how much-retained profit is available to distribute, or how the dividend declaration process should take place for your specific company.